-New car sales in France and Spain rose last month, but in Italy, Europe’s fourth-largest car market, they fell 2.9% showing mixed signs for the European market.
+New car sales in France and Spain rose last month, but in Italy, Europe’s fourth-biggest car market, they dropped 2.9% showing mixed signs for the European market.

-Raising hopes that the worst is over for a western European auto market reeling from slumping demand, September auto sales in France grew to over 142,000 vehicles, as a 19% sales surge for the Renault brand more than offset 6-7% declines at French rival PSA’s Peugeot and Citroen brands.
-Also, after the country’s highest administrative court ordered the government to lift its sales ban on Mercedes-Benz the sales of the luxury brand jumped almost 40% on pent-up demand.
+Raising hopes that the problems are finally over for a western European auto market fighting the slumping demand, September auto sales in France increased to over 142,000 vehicles, as a 19% sales growth for the Renault brand more than offset 6-7% declines at French rival PSA’s Peugeot and Citroen brands.
+Also, after the country’s highest administrative court ordered the government to lift its sales ban on Mercedes-Benz cars, the sales of the premium brand jumped almost 40% on overdue demand.

-Separately, Spain’s auto industry group Anfac said that new car sales in the austerity-hit country jumped 29% to over 45,000 cars last month, helped by government subsidies and one extra working day this year.
+Separately, Spain’s auto industry group Anfac said that new car sales in the austerity-hit country have jumped a great 29% to over 45,000 cars,buoyed by government subsidies and one extra working day this year.

 “The market last month should not be taken as a reason to celebrate, but could be seen as a sign that we’re starting to get some breathing room,” said Juan Antonio Sanchez Torres, President of vehicle showroom and sales association Ganvam, in an Anfac statement.

-Sadly, new car sales in Italy, one of the worst performing major European markets, fell 2.9% in September from the same month a year ago to 106,363 vehicles, according to the country’s Transport Ministry.
-Unlike France and Spain, Italy extended the losing streak that started two years ago.
+Sadly, new car sales in Italy, one of the worst performing major European markets, fell 2.9% in September to 106,363 vehicles, according to the country’s Transport Ministry.
+Unlike France and Spain, Italy is still extending the lost sales.